Embassy of Portugal, Bangkok: Operations

 The Portuguese embassy in Bangkok is a relatively small diplomatic mission.
 As of 2018, it has seven members of staff.

 The Portuguese Ambassador to Thailand is also accredited to Myanmar, Cambodia, Laos, Vietnam and Malaysia.
-The embassy works on supporting the small community—of about 1,000 people—of Portuguese nationals in Thailand, as well as promoting bilateral relations in culture, commercial activity, tourism and academia.
-The current Ambassador, as of 2018, is Francisco Patto.
+The embassy works on supporting the small community — numbering about 1,750 people as of 2022 — of Portuguese nationals in the region, as well as promoting bilateral relations in culture, commercial activity, tourism and academia.
+The current Ambassador, as of 2025, is Luiz de Albuquerque Veloso.